Loading…

 K-12 Math Program Manager, Arkansas Division of Elementary & Secondary Education

-A native of Little Rock, Kisa Morman is a dedicated K-12 Math Public School Program Manager with 24 years of experience in education.
-Her vision is to elevate math by ensuring students master numeracy skills, experience effective interventions, and foster STEM innovation through problem-solving...
+Kisa Morman, a native of Little Rock, is a K–12 Math School Program Manager with over 20 years in education.
+She is passionate about helping all students build confidence in math by mastering numeracy, accessing effective interventions, and engaging in problem-solving to foster...
 Read More →

 Krystal Nail

-Director, Office of GT & AP, Division of Elementary and Secondary Education
+Director, Office of Accelerated Learning and Gifted Education, Division of Elementary and Secondary Education

 Wednesday July 16, 2025 10:20am - 11:20am CDT